riparias/gbif-alert/README.md

 The data import history is recorded with the DataImport model, and shown to the user on the "about" page.

 => For a given occurrence, Django-managed IDs are therefore not stable, but the GBIF ids fortunately are.

+### Users

+The web application handle three categories of users:

+- Anonymous users can access the website and visualize the occurrence data via the dashboard.
+For Django, they are unauthenticated.
+- Registered "normal" users can do all what can anonymous users can do + create and configure their alerts.
+Those users can sign up directly thanks to a specific form (an e-mail address is required because it is needed for e-mail notifications).
+For Django, they are regular users without any specific group or permission (**not** staff, **not** superuser)
+- Admins can do all that registered users can do + access the admin interface to configure the web application.
+For Django they have the **staff** and **superuser** flags set.
+Admins can be created by different means, for example being upgraded to this status by an existing Admin after registering as a normal user, or via Django's `createsuperuser` management command.